ib-ruby/simple-monitor/README.md

 You can select all Accounts.
 Basic information, such as *NetLiquidation*, the used *Margin* and *Available Cash*  are shown.
 All Portfolio-Positions  (Contracts) are displayed.

 A *Simple Form* to place an emergency-order (i.e. a "Close-Position"-Feature) is provided, too.
 New Positions can be established through their basic properties (see below).
-In practice, one would use the [Watchlist](ib-ruby/ib-ruby/wiki/Watchlists) feature of **`IB-Ruby`** to provide additional Contracts.
+In practice, one would use the [Watchlist](https://ib-ruby.github.io/ib-doc/watchlists.html) feature to provide additional Contracts.

 #### Getting Started

+* **Setup your environment through [IB-Container](https://github.com/ib-ruby/ib-container).**

+  or

 * Install Ruby 2.6+ (via rvm), tmux and elinks.